open-traits-network/open-traits-network.github.io/best-practices.md

 ---

 # A community driven resource for best practices
-Based on the the article, but open for public additions from the scientific community:
+Based on the article, but open for public additions from the scientific community:

 **"Ten (mostly) simple rules to future-proof trait data in ecological and evolutionary sciences"**